 The profiles that follow provide useful case studies of the PTM policies and programs in each district.
-Use the summary chart at right to identify which PTM components each district has prioritized in their PTM systems-building efforts.
+Use the summary chart on the right to identify which PTM components each district has prioritized in their PTM systems-building efforts.

-Denver Public Schools Page 23
+Denver Public Schools